 - spraying with saturated steam (hot water injected with steam), and

-Various methods are used to control weeds, depending on location.
+We use different methods to control weeds, depending on where they are.

 |Natural bushland areas